kwahome/heracles/README.md

 To run these tests use:

-`gradle test` on the kotlin backend.
+`cd heracles-api && gradle test` or `cd heracles-api && ./bin/unit-test.sh` for the kotlin backend.
 A `jacoco` test report will be generated and stored in the path `/heracles/heracles-api/build/reports/tests/test/index.html`.

 ![](docs/gradle-test-report.png)

-and `npm run test` on the react frontend.
+and `cd heracles-ui && npm run test` or `cd heracles-ui && ./bin/unit-test.sh` for the react frontend.

 ![](docs/npm-run-test-report.png)

-Make sure to be on the correct directory

 Unit tests form the bulk of tests written here as they are cheap in effort and cover more contained scopes.